kokkos/ProgrammingGuide/design.md

 The design is greatly simplified by delegating the ownership and lifetime management of the data to orthogonal constructs.
 Thus, `mdspan` merely interprets existing memory as a multi-dimensional entity, leaving management of the underlying memory to the user.
 This follows a trend of similar constructs recently introduced to C++, such as `string_view`\cite{wg21_is_14882:2017, cppreference_string_view} and `span`\cite{wg21_is_14882:2020_cd, cppreference_span}.
-These constructs allow "API funnelling", which makes it easy for libraries to support user's own types instead of forcing users to use a specific type.
+These constructs allow "API funnelling," which makes it easy for libraries to support users' own types instead of forcing users to use a specific type.
 Library interfaces can take `string_view`s or `mdspan`s, and library users can add interfaces to their own types that return a suitable `string_view` or `mdspan`.
-This design pattern enables easy adoption by existing codebases which have their own matrix types; because `mdspan` is non-owning, you can always create an `mdspan` that refers to a matrix owned by another object.
+This design pattern enables easy adoption by existing codebases which have their own matrix types.
+Since `mdspan` is non-owning, users can always create an `mdspan` that refers to a matrix owned by another object.
-Older abstractions also take this approach---iterators, which have been central to C++ algorithm design for decades---are also non-owning entities which delegate lifetime management as a separate concern.\cite{stepanov2009}
+Older abstractions also take this approach.
+Iterators, which have been central to C++ algorithm design for decades, are also non-owning entities which delegate lifetime management as a separate concern.\cite{stepanov2009}

-References to entries in these matrices are obtained by giving a multi-index (that is, a set of indices) to `operator()` of the object, which has been overloaded for this purpose:
+References to entries in these matrices are obtained by giving a multi-index (that is, an ordered set of indices) to the object's `operator()`, which has been overloaded for this purpose:

 ```c++
 // add 3.14 to the value on the row with index 10